JackySei/JackySei/README.md

 ### Hi there 👋
+This is where I record my study and life.
 <!--
 **JackySei/JackySei** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.